Ready to learn how to write a killer real estate agent bio?

 Consider how Cyndie Gawain addresses this objection in her bio:

 “Cyndie Gawain is a dream catcher.
 She helps new friends catch their dreams of buying and selling a wonderful home.
 A resident of Dallas for more than 30 years, she has lived and worked in many areas in Dallas-Fort Worth.

-Her business is based on more than 80 percent referrals from satisfied clients.
+Her business is based on more than 80 percent of referrals from satisfied clients.
 Most important to Gawain is providing the most excellent service to buyers and sellers in order to earn their trust, referrals, and repeat business.

 Gawain has sold homes in all price ranges from starter homes and high-dollar estate properties to uptown condominiums, ranch properties, and investment properties.

-Clients appreciate her flexibility, low pressure sales, patience, ability to listen and hear what a client wants, negotiation and analytic skills, and her ability to accurately price and market a home.”
+Clients appreciate her flexibility, low-pressure sales, patience, ability to listen and hear what a client wants, negotiation and analytic skills, and her ability to accurately price and market a home.”